 - 1 cup cherry tomatoes

-- Sausage of choice (see options below)
+- sausage or vegan sausage (see options below)

 - 4 tablespoons olive oil (divided)